Keeping your rubber stamps clean is key to getting crisp, clear impressions every time.

 Instructions

-Don't: Practices to Avoid When Cleaning Rubber Stamps
+Don't: What to Avoid When Cleaning Rubber Stamps

 Keeping Your Rubber Stamps in Tip-Top Shape